Friday, January 29, 2021 · 16 min read

-The Machine Monitoring Software package is installed on the measurement.
-It includes all the functionalities and features for advanced machine condition monitoring techniques.
+The Dewesoft Machine Monitoring Software package is installed on the measurement unit.
+It includes all the functionalities and features of advanced machine condition monitoring techniques.
 It also takes care of data communication between measurement units and the Historian database.

 The package includes a rich set of functionalities needed to perform all sorts of machine condition monitoring:

 Torsional and rotational vibration analysis

 Communication protocol support - OPC UA Server, OPC UA Client, Modbus Slave, Modbus Master, and Siemens S7.